A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Conclusion and future work

 \section{Conclusion and future work}

-Privacy compliance in software systems has become tremendously significant for organisations that handle personal data of their users.
-In this paper, we have developed a comprehensive taxonomy of privacy requirements based on two well-known standardised data protection regulations and frameworks (GDPR and ISO/IEC 29100).
-We developed the taxonomy using a process adapted from the content analysis and goal-based requirements analysis method \cite{Antn2004}, \cite{Anton1996}.
-The requirements in our taxonomy are written in natural language and structured into templates.
-We believe this is the most intuitive form to developers.
-We also performed reliability assessments and disagreement resolution in the process to ensure that our taxonomy is reliably constructed.
+In this paper, we have developed a comprehensive taxonomy of privacy requirements based on GDPR, ISO/IEC 29100, Thailand PDPA and APEC privacy framework.
+Our approach is built upon a content analysis process, adapted from the GBRAM which are generic and applicable to different regulations and privacy standards.
+We performed reliability assessments and disagreement resolution in the process to ensure that our taxonomy is reliably constructed.
 Our taxonomy consists of 71 privacy requirements grouped in 7 privacy goal categories.
-Since both GDPR and ISO/IEC 29100 are not specific to any software types, our taxonomy is generally applicable to a wide range of software applications.
+Since the studied regulations and frameworks are not specific to any software types, our taxonomy is generally applicable to a wide range of software applications.

-We have also performed a study on how two large projects (Google Chrome and Moodle) address those privacy requirements in our taxonomy.
+We have also performed a study on how two large projects (Chrome and Moodle) address those privacy requirements in our taxonomy.
 To do so, we mined the issue reports recorded in those projects and collected 1,374 privacy-related issues.
-We then classified these issues into our taxonomy through a process which involved multiple coders and the use of inter-rater reliability assessments and disagreement resolution.
-We found that the privacy requirements in the lawfulness, fairness and transparency category were covered in a majority of the issues, while none of the issues were found to address the accountability category.
-The taxonomy also captures all the privacy requirements in the issue reports.
-We also found that the time taken to resolve privacy-related issues and the degree of developers engagement on them were also statistically significantly different from those for non-privacy issues.
-We note that the taxonomy can be applied to software requirements and user stories.
-In fact, there are issue reports in the dataset which are user stories or requirements for new features.
+We then classified these issues into our taxonomy through a process which involved multiple coders and the use of IRR assessments and disagreement resolution.
+We found that the privacy requirements in the user participation category were covered in a majority of the issues.
+We also found that the time taken to resolve privacy-related issues and the degree of developers' engagement on them were also statistically significantly different from those of non-privacy issues.